-IMPORTANT: Do not expect your freezer to quick-freeze any large quantity of food.
+IMPORTANT: Do not expect your freezer to quickfreeze any large quantity of food.
 Put no more unfrozen food into the freezer than will freeze within 24 hours.
-(No more than 2 to 3 pounds of fresh meat or 3 to 4 pounds of vegetables per cubic foot of freezer space.)
+(No more than 2 to 3 pounds of food per cubic foot of freezer space.)
 Leave enough space for air to circulate around packages.
 Be careful to leave enough room at the front so the door can close tightly.